rohan-v8rma/React-Ref/README.md

 ```

 Take a look at [this](https://www.triplet.fi/blog/practical-guide-to-react-and-css-modules/) practical guide on CSS modules for a more in-depth understanding.

+---

+## Reconciliation

+---
+<h3>Does using <code>root.render()</code> to render elements overrwrite the pre-existing content within <code>root</code>?</h3>

+---

+In React, the `root.render()` method is used to render a React component to a specific DOM node.
+When you call `root.render()`, React will compare the virtual DOM (a representation of the component tree in memory) with the actual DOM, and make any necessary updates to the actual DOM to make it match the virtual DOM.

+If the DOM node that you're rendering to is empty (i.e., it doesn't have any children), then `root.render()` will simply append the newly-rendered content to the node.
+However, if the DOM node already has children, React will update the existing content as needed.
+This is known as ***reconcilation***.

+React will only update the parts of the DOM that have changed, in order to minimize the amount of work that needs to be done.
+For example, if you update the text inside a `<p>` element, React will only update the text of that element, and not the entire element itself.
+This helps to make React efficient and fast when updating the user interface.

+When you use React, you should not manually update the actual DOM yourself.
+Instead, you should let React handle updates for you by calling `root.render()` and let it handle the diffing and re-rendering of your components.

+---

 # Terminologies in React